How Mike broke free from food addiction with a keto diet

-Mike lost the last 100 pounds (45 kg) with the help of his keto coach.
-They experimented with different macros by cutting out high-calorie foods, such as nut butters and keto treats, and lowering his carb level until they found Mike’s sweet spot of about 15 grams per day.
+Mike lost the last 100 pounds (45 kilos) with the help of his keto coach.
+They experimented with different macros by cutting out high-calorie foods, such as nut butter and keto treats, and lowering his carb level until they found Mike’s sweet spot of about 15 grams per day.

 Even though Mike doesn’t think exercise is essential for weight loss, he thinks it’s important for health.